1app.energy Blog

 Most inverter apps show total energy throughput through the battery — sometimes as a lifetime figure, sometimes as daily stats.
 This tells you how hard the battery is working.

-A 10kWh battery doing one full charge/discharge cycle per day is operating normally.
-A battery doing 1.5–2 cycles per day is cycling more than expected — often a sign that it is being drawn into EV loads during the day and then recharged from solar or grid before the evening.
+A 10kWh battery doing one full charge/discharge cycle per day may be normal for some homes.
+A battery doing 1.5–2 cycles per day is worth investigating — it can be a sign that it is being drawn into EV loads during the day and then recharged from solar or grid before the evening.

 What your app does not show you